hanlizhang/first-move/TASKS.md

 ## TASK-03: Timer, rewards, activity timeline, and intentional entertainment

-- [ ] Implement timestamp-based start, pause, resume, cancel, finish, tab-throttling correction, and reload recovery.
+- [x] Implement timestamp-based start, pause, resume, cancel, finish, tab-throttling correction, and reload recovery.
-- [ ] Centralize fixed reward values and build an idempotent local points ledger.
+- [x] Centralize fixed reward values and build an idempotent local points ledger.
-- [ ] Build the chronological Today timeline for stuck declarations, First Moves, sessions, tasks, habits, Morning Start, reflection, and cat activity.
+- [x] Build the chronological Today timeline for stuck declarations, First Moves, sessions, tasks, habits, Morning Start, reflection, and cat activity.
-- [ ] Implement Intentional Entertainment with an activity choice, 5/10 minute bounds, and neutral return choice.
+- [ ] Implement the dedicated Intentional Entertainment flow with an activity choice, 5/10 minute bounds, and neutral return choice; normal standalone Focus retains its existing duration rules when Intentional Entertainment is the selected direction.
 - [ ] Add visual completion plus optional in-page sound/vibration controls.

 ### Acceptance criteria

 - All bounded sessions remain accurate across pause, backgrounding, and reload; cancelled sessions do not receive completion rewards.
 - Each eligible action changes points and creates its intended timeline event at most once.
-- Intentional Entertainment permits only 5 or 10 minutes and is never labeled as failure.
+- The dedicated Intentional Entertainment flow permits only 5 or 10 minutes and is never labeled as failure; normal standalone Focus is not subject to that duration restriction.
 - Every entertainment session ends with continue intentionally, another direction, rest, or finish.

 ## TASK-04: Cat room, store, return flow, and milestones